RTEMS/rtems-docs/eng/prequalification.rst

 processes used to develop software and the associated artifacts.
-These standards typically do not specify software functionality but address topics like requirements definition, traceability, having a documented change process, coding style, testing requirements, and a user’s manual.
-During system test, these standards call for a review – usually by an independent entity – that the standard has been adhered too.
+These standards typically do not specify software functionality but address topics like requirements definition, traceability, having a documented change process, coding style, testing requirements, and a user's manual.
+During system test, these standards call for a review - usually by an independent entity - that the standard has been adhered too.
 These reviews cover a broad variety of topics and activities, but the process is generally referred to as qualification, verification, or auditing against the specific standard in use.
-The RTEMS Project will use the term “qualification” independent of the standard.
+The RTEMS Project will use the term "qualification" independent of the standard.

 The goal of the RTEMS Qualification Project is to make RTEMS easier to review regardless of the standard chosen.
 Quite specifically,